zcash/zips/drafts/arcalinea-tx-expiry/draft.rst

 Motivation
 ===========

-Transactions that are too large or have insufficient fees are often not mined.
+Transactions that have insufficient fees are often not mined.
 This indeterminism is a source of confusion for users and wallets.
 Allowing transactions to set a block height after which it expires from the mempool would provide certainty around how long a transaction has to confirm before it is rejected by the network and must be re-sent.
+If the expiry is block height N, it means the transaction must have either: 1. have been included in N-1, or 2. be included in block N. N+1 will be too late, and the transaction will be removed from the mempool.

-Advantages include improving performance by removing transactions unlikely to be mined, and potentially simplifying bidirectional payment channels by reducing the need to store and compress revocations for past states, since transactions not committed to the chain could expire and become invalid after a period of time.
+Advantages include optimizing mempool performance by removing transactions unlikely to be mined, and potentially simplifying bidirectional payment channels by reducing the need to store and compress revocations for past states, since transactions not committed to the chain could expire and become invalid after a period of time.

 Specification
 ===============

 Transactions will have a new field, nBlockExpiry, which will set the block height after which transactions will be removed from the mempool if they have not been mined.

-The data type for nBlockExpiry will be uint32_t, conforming to the structure of nLockTime.
-If used in combination with nLockTime, both nLockTime and nBlockExpiry must be block heights.
+The data type for nBlockExpiry will be uint32_t.
+If used in combination with nLockTime, both nLockTime and nBlockExpiry must be block heights. nBlockExpiry will never be a UNIX timestamp, unlike nLockTime values.

 For the example below, the last block that the transaction below could possibly be included in is 3539.
 After that, it will be removed from the mempool.